2023 Best Value Construction Trades Undergraduate Certificate Schools in the Middle Atlantic Region

 Top 10 Best Construction Trades Undergraduate Certificate Schools

-You’ll be in good company if you decide to attend Penn Commercial Business/Technical School.
-It ranked #2 on our 2023 Best Value Construction Trades Undergraduate Certificate Schools in the Middle Atlantic Region list.
-Penn Commercial is a fairly small private for-profit school located in the large suburb of Washington.
+You’ll join some of the best and brightest minds around you if you attend Penn Commercial Business/Technical School.
+The school came in at #2 on this year’s Best Value Construction Trades Undergraduate Certificate Schools in the Middle Atlantic Region list.
+Penn Commercial is a small private for-profit school located in the suburb of Washington.

-The average tuition and fees for an out-of-state undergraduate student at Penn Commercial are $12,116 a year.
+Out-of-state tuition fees for undergraduate students at Penn Commercial are $12,116 per year.

 Erie Community College undergraduate students pay an average of $11,150 in tuition and fees each year.

-Read full report on Construction Trades at Erie Community College
+Read full report on Construction Trades at Rosedale Technical College

 The average tuition and fees for an out-of-state undergraduate student at SUNY Canton are $15,648 a year.